Immersion schools enable students to excel in more than one language and

 that the school you have chosen will help your child to greater academic

-You may also need to get an in-home tutor to fill in the gaps as your child
+You may also need to get an in-home and online tutor to fill in the gaps as your child

 starts their immersion education and until they are proficient in both